khadas/khadas_docs/android/source/vim4/SettingsCommand.md

 ADB settings commands are used to query or modify variables within the `SettingsProvider` database.

 There are three types of system variables:
-1. `global`: global system settings, containing preferences that always apply identically to all defined users.
+* `global`: global system settings, containing preferences that always apply identically to all defined users
-2. `system`: system settings, containing miscellaneous system preferences.
+* `system`: system settings, containing miscellaneous system preferences
-3. `secure`: secure system settings, containing system preferences that applications can read but are not allowed to write.
+* `secure`: secure system settings, containing system preferences that applications can read but are not allowed to write

 ## Settings Commands Usage